PHOTOS: Why The Philippines Has So Many Teen Moms

 "There was a big fight about whether [the curriculum] could use the word 'condom'," Basiao-Abella said.
 "We have to change centuries of religion and culture."

-Senator Risa Hontiveros believes progress is coming, even if in fits and starts.
-Hontiveros, who sponsored one of the bills to prevent adolescent pregnancy and was at the forefront of the decade-long battle for the law, says the Catholic hierarchy continues to oppose legislation counter to their teaching but with "less of the stridency and less of the hostility than previously demonstrated."
+Sen. Risa Hontiveros believes progress is coming, even if it's in fits and starts.
+Hontiveros, who sponsored one of the bills to prevent adolescent pregnancy and was at the forefront of the decadelong battle for the law, said the Catholic hierarchy continues to oppose legislation counter to its teaching but with "less of the stridency and less of the hostility than previously demonstrated."

 The midwife who breaks the abortion law

-Note: Editor's note: Hannah Reyes Morales has been photographing teen moms since 2017.
-Aurora Almendral began reporting this story in October 2019.